-SINFUL FOLK, the best-selling medieval mystery set in 1377.
-The historical novel by Ned Hayes, starkly illustrated by New York Times bestseller Nikki McClure.
+SINFUL FOLK, the acclaimed medieval mystery set in 1377.
+Historical novel by Ned Hayes published by Campanile Books, starkly illustrated by Nikki McClure. * Starred * reviews from BookList, BookNote and more.

 SINFUL FOLK is the story of a mother who carries a hidden secret and a terrible grief.
 In December of the year 1377, the village of Duns in northeast England suffered a great tragedy when five children died.
 The villagers demanded justice from the King.

 SINFUL FOLK is the story of these villagers who undertook a desperate mid-winter journey with their dead children all the way across England to the King’s throne.
 Mear, a former nun who has lived for a decade disguised as a mute man, has her own reasons for going along on this quest.
 Yet one by one, all her secrets come out, and she finds the strength to claim her birthright, and accuse the murderer.

 SINFUL FOLK begins in terror and heartache, and ends in triumph and redemption.